Administrative Services, M.A.

 Master of Arts Core

-- ED 779 - Values in School and Society Credits 3
+- ADM 779 - Building Community in Schools and Society Credits 3

 - ADM 794 - Thesis Introduction and Literature Review Credits 3